 Section 8 Honor Roll

 The purpose of the Honor Roll is to recognize those students who demonstrate academic excellence.
 The merit roll will be determined for 1st, 2nd, 3rd and 4th terms.
-Students will be recognized in the class of 2016, 2017, and 2018 if they meet the following criteria:
+Students will be recognized if they meet the following criteria: